Skip to main content

 -d '{"target_langs":["fr","de","es"]}'

-Returns a Job id.
-Poll /v1/jobs/{id} for the result, or subscribe to the content.changed webhook event to get notified once each language lands.
+Returns a Job reference.
+Poll /v1/jobs/{id} (or nd.jobs.poll(id)) until terminal, or subscribe to the content.changed webhook to get notified once each language lands.
+Charges 7 credits per target language (translate_language).

 5. Brand context for AI prompts